 Sierra Leone continues to recover from a decade-long civil conflict that ended in 2002.
-The war destroyed most of the country’s infrastructure and displaced hundreds of thousands of people.
+The war destroyed much of the country’s infrastructure and displaced hundreds of thousands of people.
 Rural areas face many challenges that have slowed recovery, leading to high rates of poverty, hunger and disease.
 The country also continues to recover from the 2014 Ebola outbreak.

 Episcopal Relief & Development and the Anglican Diocese of Bo have worked together for many years on integrated programs that focus on community health, with particular focus on malaria.
 The Church’s community networks active in educating and mobilizing communities on malaria were vital in mounting a successful response to Ebola, and ongoing Ebola recovery work will continue to include awareness and prevention on these issues, with special focus on women, children and people with disabilities.

 - Supporting income-generating activities to strengthen communities and improve the local economy